Kamakura vs Hakone: Which Tokyo Day Trip Should You Choose in 2026?

 Can Hakone really be done as a day trip?

 Yes, but it often feels rushed.
-If your goal is simply to see a few highlights and return to Tokyo the same night, it is possible.
-But if you want to enjoy the ropeway, lake area, and an onsen without constantly checking the time, Hakone is much better with an overnight stay.
+If you leave Tokyo early, you can see several classic Hakone highlights and return the same night.
+However, if you want to enjoy the ropeway, Lake Ashi, Owakudani, and an onsen without constantly checking the time, Hakone is much better with an overnight stay.

 Is Kamakura better if I only have one free day in Tokyo?